zaidqureshi2/Resume/resume.md

 - Created a mobile application in Ionic with a team, and carried it through design, development, and into user acceptance testing.
-- Employed test driven development with an end-to-end and unit test suite to ensure that the application was always customer-ready.
+- Practiced test driven development with an end-to-end and unit test suite to ensure that the application was always customer-ready.
-- Conducted and received code reviews using Gerrit.
+- Performed and received code reviews using Gerrit.
 - Tracked issues and development goals with Atlassian Jira.
 - Wrote documentation in Atlassian Confluence for the application for future developers, including guides for environment setup and design documents